 The safest option is to register your business in your domicile state.
 Why?

 It keeps things simple, clean, and easy to keep track of.
 This is an important subject.
-One which deserved its very own post, where should I form an LLC.
+One which deserves its very own post about where you should form an LLC.
 It’s important to get started on the right track.
 If you already have a business, then learn how to transfer an LLC to your new domicile state.
 This could save you headaches and also keep you from filing multiple returns in different states.

 Physical Presence Test